euvue/blog/About.md

 My name is Eupheng Vue.

-I am learning software & web development and I have decided to start a web blog.
+My mission is to constantly learn and develop with you throughout my journey.
+I have decided to start this web blog to share the knowledge I gain.

-You can reach me at [email](mailto:eu@vueee.com).
+You can reach me at [email](mailto:hi@vueee.com).